-- 1 The provisions of the Local Government (Democracy) (Wales) Bill are intended to reform the organisation and functions of the Local Government Boundary Commission for Wales. - The Bill also contains provisions which would amend the Local Government (Wales) Measure 2011 in relation to the responsibilities of the Independent Remuneration Panel for Wales and the structure of local authority audit committees. - 3 The Bill includes provisions concerning the public's access to information concerning town and community councils. - The Bill amends Part III of the Local Government Act 2000 to facilitate the creation by local authorities of joint standards committees. - The Bill contains a provision concerning the role of the Chairman or Mayor of principal councils. - The Bill also recasts and consolidates existing local government provisions in relation to the Boundary Commission and therefore progresses the development of a Welsh Statute Book.
+- The provisions of the Local Government (Democracy) (Wales) Bill are intended to reform the organisation and functions of the Local Government Boundary Commission for Wales. - The Bill also contains provisions which would amend the Local Government (Wales) Measure 2011 in relation to the responsibilities of the Independent Remuneration Panel for Wales and the structure of local authority audit committees. - 3.
+The Bill includes provisions concerning the public's access to information concerning town and community councils. - 4.
+The Bill amends Part III of the Local Government Act 2000 to facilitate the creation by local authorities of joint standards committees. - 5.
+The Bill contains a provision concerning the role of the Chairman or Mayor of principal councils. - 6.
+The Bill contains provisions concerning the ability of local authorities to promote or oppose private bills. - 7.
+The Bill enables a standards committee of one authority to consider cases referred to it by another standards committee. - 8.
+The Bill removes the restriction preventing co-optees of committees or sub-committees being able to attend meetings remotely. - The Bill also recasts and consolidates existing local government provisions in relation to the Boundary Commission and therefore progresses the development of a Welsh Statute Book.